 - (a) Objects as data (attributes) + behaviour (methods); object as an instance of a class.
-Constructors. - (b) Analysis of some real-world programming examples in terms of objects and classes. - (c) Basic input/output using Scanner from JDK; input/output exceptions.
-Tokens in an input stream, concept of whitespace.
+Constructors. - (b) Analysis of some real-world programming examples in terms of objects and classes. - (c) Basic input/output using Scanner and Printer classes from JDK; input/output exceptions.
+Tokens in an input stream, concept of whitespace, extracting tokens from an input stream (String Tokenizer class).